JanPoonthong/twitch_notify/README.md

-# Notify stream
+# Notify twitch stream

-Notifly @strager stream.
+This bot can notify you with any twitch streamer with sound.

+To change the streamer, just change their username on line 8 `?user_login=<username>`

 ## Requirements